-This is one of the lowest performing lights in our review because of its poor brightness and beam quality scores.
-It's light and USB rechargeable, but not quite inexpensive enough for us to recommend it as an accessory to other lights on your bike.
+This is one light to pass on buying, as it offers poor brightness, and the beam quality is also very poor.
+While it's light and USB rechargeable, that isn't enough for us to recommend it as an accessory to other lights on your bike.
 If you want a really lightweight light, we would spend a little more money and get the Knog Blinder, which has better brightness and much better beam quality.
-Or, spend a little more and get our Best Buy winner, the CygoLite Metro 360.
+Or, spend a little more and get our Best Buy winner, the CygoLite Metro 400.

 Serfas USB Silicone Review